ride-css/ride-css/docs/typography/headings.md

 This mixin has a **{block}**

-This mixin is a proxy for the h1-h6 css selectors
+This mixin groups the h1-h6 css selectors at once

 Basic usage
 ```
 +headings()
   // your wondeful code here
 ```

 Will yeld
 ```
 h1, h2, h3, h4, h5, h6{
   /*